BushelScript/help/website/docs/ref/specifiers.md

 Syntactically unrooted specifiers in the test expression are implicitly rooted in the test specimen item.
 Such specifiers are called _specimen specifiers_, and are reevaluated for each item tested.

 ```
-windows where name contains "Google"
+window where name contains "Google"
 ```

 `name` in this context is a specimen specifier.